 Named Best Orator of the 1996 student class

 Admitted on tuition scholarship as a Dean’s Scholar

 June, 1993: B.A. in Psychology, Valparaiso University (Cum Laude)

 Works in Progress or Under Review

-(Book Manuscript) The Responsible Brain, with William Hirstein and Tyler Fagan, under contract with MIT press.
+(2018) Responsible Brains: Neuroscience, Law, and Human Culpability, with William Hirstein and Tyler Fagan, MIT press.